 Because you’ve just got to have a Borneo on your palette.
 Dried pomegranate seeds, Horlicks ice cream, clusters of cloves and cinnamon (smell it an hour in), this is a dark fruity, spicy aromatic orchestra tied together by incense-heavy heart notes.

-With little of the vinilla-dry, cedar-y sweetness many of my previous Borneos had in common, you instead suck out Midori’s blackberry deep-sea blue.
+With little of the vanilla-dry, cedar-y sweetness many of my previous Borneos had in common, you instead imbibe Midori’s blackberry deep-sea blue.
 Here’s where ‘top’ notes aren’t top at all.
 An aged resinous blue that’s miles from the golden sunshine that makes many Borneos ever so playful.
 Midori Qi is serious – and way less linear than mainstay Kalimantans.
 Prepare to dive down deep.

 With Borneos, there are the dry woody profiles, and the wet herbaceous Kinamantan-ish profiles, and Midori Qi is definitely the latter.
-Open, airy, ozone and petrichor, a freshness above the canopy of temperate mixed-broadleaf forest complete with fern-like undergrowth, and just beneath the fougère is a dried pine-needle astringency as if to claim relations to Chugoku…
+Open, airy ozone and petrichor, a freshness above the canopy of temperate mixed-broadleaf forest complete with fern-like undergrowth,just beneath the fougère is dried pine-needle astringency as if to claim relations to Chugoku…

 For a jungle mood and forest feel.
 Rain fresh, deep tropical chant, Pacific blue.
 100% wild.
 And aged three years.